telerik/teststudio-docs/docs/automated-tests/data-drive-test/multi-level-tests.md

 __Execution Outcome:__

 Test A will be executed three times.
 For each iteration of Test A, Test B will be executed as a step with the number of iterations defined in its own data source - twice, for this example.
 Then, Test A will proceed to its next step followed by the next iteration.
 That said, Test B will be executed twice for each of the three alternate logins in Test A - altogether six times for the overall Test A run.

+## See Also:

+* <a href="https://www.telerik.com/blogs/test-studio-step-by-step-testing-execution-paths-conditional-tests" target="_blank">Step-by-Step: Testing Execution Paths With Conditional Tests</a>